Anyway, on to more pressing matters: Trigonometric Identities.

 And then the difference identities:

 How about Tangent?
 Well, let's take a look at the sum identity of Tan.
-Knowing that we can say that
+Knowing that

 So, let's expand this a bit.